 Talk to an experienced estate planning attorney.
 Do-it-yourself estate planning is not recommended.
 I have seen many mistakes that have cost families far more than documents prepared by an expert.

-If you need advice on estate planning such documents, call the Law Office of Debra G. Simms today at 386.256.4882
+If you need advice on estate planning, call the Law Office of Debra G. Simms today at 386.256.4882

 This blog post is not case-specific and is provided only for educational purposes and is not intended to provide specific legal advice.
 Blog topics may or may not be updated and entries may be out-of-date at the time you view them.